transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 A crucial distinction emerges between the representational "present" and the experiential "now":

 * The "present" is a conceptual category created through distinction-making (¬)—a temporal position between past and future
-* The "now" of This (τ) is the unmarkable immediacy of experience that precedes temporal distinctions
+* The "now" of This (τ) is the unmarkable immediacy of experience within which temporal distinctions (past, present, future) can arise

 When we attempt to define the "present" with increasing precision through representation, we encounter a fascinating paradox.
 As we shrink the present to finer and finer temporal slices, we approach a limit where: